danzeng8/TopoRoot/ReadMe.md

 Before proceeding to the other installation instructions, try just running the pipeline.
 This repository comes with pre-built executable software configured for a Windows 10 machine, which may work or not work on your machine.

-Try running the following command, after navigating to the root_pipeline directory using the 'cd' command on the Windows command prompt:
+Try running the following command, after navigating to the TopoRoot directory using the 'cd' command on the Windows command prompt:

-python root_pipeline.py -i example_root/in/ -o example_root/out/ -d 6
+python toporoot.py -i example_root/in/ -o example_root/out/ -d 6

 If successful, this will produce a .ply file, .csv file, and .off file in the example_root/out/ directory within 5-10 minutes.
 Otherwise, if the run fails, continue onto the next steps.